 Does that mean that you have to give up self care activities like clay masks?
 Heck no!
 We can easily up the self care aspect while cutting down on ingredients.
 There are tons of pure clay options that you can easily get your hands on if you wish to treat yourself to a homemade face mask.

 Related: This Chocolate Coffee DIY face Mask Will Give You Gorgeous Glowing Skin

 Why a Homemade Face Mask Rocks

-Say goodbye to bad bacteria and oil build-up and help pave the way towards soft healthy skin!
-And keep it simple with as little as 2 ingredients.
-That’s pretty exciting!
+In short, using clay helps you say goodbye to bad bacteria and oil build-up and paves the way towards soft healthy skin!
+Booyah, right?
+And, even better, you can keep it simple with as little as 2 ingredients.
+That’s pretty exciting in my books.